pozm/vulnus-launcher/README.md

 ## extra functionality
 Settings and maps should be able to sync across versions using symlinks.

+Macos is now supported using patches to the executable to make it work without you having to do anything.
+> modding isn't supported at the moment but may be in the future.

 ### notes
 In windows symlinks are only allowed to be created by administrators by default.